zergey/nupic_nlp/README.md

 Just run the script, which will kick off a long process on the first time it's runs.
 This long process will import all the NLTK texts, extract all the nouns from them, and cache them locally within `./cache/texts`.
 It will then start looping through them and calling the CEPT API to get their SDRs.

-    python run_plural_noun_experiment.py
+    ./run_plural_noun_experiment.py [options]

+##### Options

+    --verbose
+    -v

+Prints details about CEPT API calls and minimum sparsity errors.

+    --max-terms=<int>
+    -t <int>

+How many total terms to run.
+Stops after reaching this limit.
+If `all` is specified instead of an integer value, it will run indefinitely.

+    --min-sparsity=<float>
+    -s <float>

+Required SDR sparsity, in percent, for terms to be included.
+This omits uncommon words from the process.
+The lower the sparsity, the less words get processed.
+CEPT will return anywhere from 1.0% to 5.0% sparse representations.
+The default for this value is 0.0%.

+    --prediction-start=<int>
+    -p <int>

+When to start sending the predicted SDRs from NuPIC back to the CEPT API to translate back into English words.
+This adds overhead because of the HTTP calls, and initial results will probably be bad.
+So setting this a bit into your term list is a good idea if you want to time-box the process.

+##### Examples

-This will take a very long time, so you might want to try it out by specifying the maximum amount of terms to process:
+Running without any options will take a very long time, so you might want to try it out by specifying the maximum amount of terms to process:

     python run_plural_noun_experiment.py --max-terms=10

-You can also specify the minimun sparcity threshold:
+You can also specify the minimun sparsity threshold:

-    python run_plural_noun_experiment.py --max-terms=10 --min-sparcity=1.0
+    python run_plural_noun_experiment.py --max-terms=10 --min-sparsity=1.0

 The NLTK corpus contains somewhere around 6,300 nouns to process, which means over 12K API calls to CEPT for SDRs.
 The results of each call are cached in the `./cache` directory, so subsequent runs will be much faster, but if you want to run it all in one go, I would suggest you run it overnight and specify `--max-terms=all`.

 ## Texts and Terms

-The texts this program uses are:
+The NLTK texts this program has available are:

 - text1: Moby Dick by Herman Melville 1851
 - text2: Sense and Sensibility by Jane Austen 1811